AAntonSB/springboot-react-chatroom/README.md

 Setting up the proxy
 =========================

-To have the Webpack development server proxy our requests to our Server, we just need to add the following line to package.json:
+To have the Webpack development server proxy our requests to our Server, we have just added the following line of code to our package.json:

 <code>"proxy": "http://localhost:8080/", </code>